Sponsored

 Book Synopsis

-Oscar Wilde died in November 1900, exiled in Paris and exhausted by scandal and prison life.
-The details of his life in the limelight are well known; what have regularly been ignored are the reverberations of the scandal for decades after his death.
+Oscar Wilde died in November 1900, exiled in Paris, his reputation in tatters, exhausted by scandal and prison life.
+While the details of his life in the limelight are well known, often ignored are the reverberations of the Wilde scandal over the decades following his trial and death.

 Review Quotes

 "Oscar Wilde deserves a work of genius.
-Now he has one."―Gyles Brandreth, broadcaster and writer
+Now he has one."--Gyles Brandreth, broadcaster and writer